U.S. News Rankings

 University of Nevada--Reno is a public institution that was founded in 1864.
 It has a total undergraduate enrollment of 15,082, its setting is urban, and the campus size is 255 acres.
 It utilizes a semester-based academic calendar.
 University of Nevada--Reno's ranking in the 2014 edition of Best Colleges is National Universities, 181.
 Its in-state tuition and fees are $6,154 (2013-14); out-of-state tuition and fees are $20,064 (2013-14).

 The University of Nevada—Reno is located on the border between the Great Basin and the Sierra Nevada on the western edge of the state.
-Nevada offers more than 50 undergraduate degrees and more than 50 master’s programs, including business, education, medicine, and engineering.
+Nevada offers dozens of undergraduate degrees and master's programs, including business, education, medicine and engineering.
 The university also specializes in earthquake research and is home to one of the largest earthquake-simulation laboratories in the country.

-Outside the classroom and lab, Nevada students can explore more than 200 student organizations, pledge with about 20 fraternities and sororities, and celebrate one of the school’s many traditions.
-Each fall, students paint a big Nevada “N” on Peavine Peak, which overlooks campus, and during basketball season, fans cheer on the team as part of the “Blue Crew.”
-Student athletes can play at the intramural level or try out for one of the many Nevada Wolf Pack varsity sports teams, which compete in the NCAA Division I Western Conference.
-Off campus, Nevada students can visit the nearby Lake Tahoe, check out the museums and festivals of Reno, and drive just a few hours to California’s capital of Sacramento or the San Francisco Bay Area.
+Outside the classroom and lab, Nevada students can explore more than 200 student organizations, pledge with about 20 fraternities and sororities and participate in the school's many traditions.
+Each fall, students paint a big Nevada "N" on Peavine Peak, which overlooks campus, and during basketball season, fans cheer on the team as part of the "Blue Crew."
+Student athletes can play at the intramural level or try out for one of the many Nevada Wolf Pack varsity sports teams, which compete in the NCAA Division I Mountain West Conference.
+Off campus, Nevada students can visit nearby Lake Tahoe, check out the museums and festivals of Reno and drive just a few hours to California's capital, Sacramento, or the San Francisco Bay Area.